 May 2014 – Chemical & Engineering News publishes a feature on how iCons is uniquely preparing students for success in the pharmaceutical industry.

-May 2014 – The First (full) Class of iCons scholars graduates during a special ceremony following the First Annual iCons Senior Research Exposition, showcasing the students’ iCons 4 research-based thesis projects.
+May 2014 – The First (full) Class of iCons scholars graduates during a special ceremony following the Inaugural iCons Senior Research Exposition, showcasing the students’ iCons 4 research-based thesis projects.

 The Senior Expo featured talks by honored students Austin Barnes, Ayesha Sundaram, Kevin Cavanaugh, and Seamus Hughes.
 At the celebration dinner, the founding donor, Mr. Richard Mahoney, offers words of wisdom through a video sent from St. Louis.
 All these iCons scholars are employed in internships, graduate schools, medical schools, or jobs upon graduation, and all gave alumni gifts upon their graduation.